 It occurs to me that in the nineteenth century, we virtually abolished slavery.
 In the twentieth century, the woman’s suffrage movement finally triumphed.
 In our own day, we have found our way to begin to protect the members of the LGBTQ community.
 All of these achievements have been possible because of the extension of legal rights to these populations.
 And because we need urgently to revision our relationship to our animal brethren, perhaps it’s time to consider in effect a bill of rights for animals.

 Animal welfare efforts, while laudable, have failed.
 Australian philosopher, Peter Singer, whose 1975 groundbreaking book, Animal Liberation, seemed to promise a new day for animals, recently expressed disappointment that his movement, as important has it has been, did not achieve more.
-We need something more, something more radical, before the door of opportunity closes on our fingers.
+We need something more, something more radical, before the door of opportunity closes on our fingers.Recently, a number of thinkers and animal rights activists have begun to wage a last ditch effort to achieve a meaningful way to establish a moral and legal framework for animals.
+My next two blogs will explore this new approach for animal justice and we will begin by returning to the Bronx Zoo.

 Here is a preview of who we will be meeting there:

 According to the civil-law code of the state of New York, a writ of habeas corpus may be obtained by any “person” who has been illegally detained.
 In Bronx County, most such claims arrive on behalf of prisoners on Rikers Island.
-Habeas petitions are not often heard in court, which was only one reason that the case before New York Supreme Court Justice Alison Y. TuittNonhuman Rights Project v.
+Habeas petitions are not often heard in court, which was only one reason that the case before New York Supreme Court Justice Alison Y. Tuitt—Nonhuman Rights Project v.
 James Breheny, et al.— was extraordinary.
 The subject of the petition was Happy, an Asian elephant in the Bronx Zoo.
 American law treats all animals as “things”—the same category as rocks or roller skates.
 However, if the Justice granted the habeas petition to move Happy from the zoo to a sanctuary, in the eyes of the law she would be a person.
 She would have rights.

-1. Very interesting insights into animal rights, Ken.
+Very interesting insights into animal rights, Ken.
 I am looking forward to your next blogs on the subject.

-During my teenage years, I grew up on a cattle and horse ranch in Montana and trained horses ("broke" is the correct term) which involved putting a saddle on a wild horse and riding them until they got tired of trying to throw you off.
+ReplyDeleteDuring my teenage years, I grew up on a cattle and horse ranch in Montana and trained horses ("broke" is the correct term) which involved putting a saddle on a wild horse and riding them until they got tired of trying to throw you off.
 The story of Nietzsche going insane when observing a horse being whipped is sad for both Nietzsche and the horse.
 There is never a good reason for whipping a horse.
 It's against all horsemen rules.
 Horses are highly intelligent and emotional.
 I suppose they would "cry" like a child if they where whipped.
 I am reminded of a story about Ulysses S. Grant who had a soldier during the Civil War tied to a tree all night for whipping a horse.

 On the ranch, we took good care of all the animals which also included pigs, sheep, and chickens and fed them well until it came time to slaughter some of them for our food.
 In this regard, ranches might be considered to be the "concentration camps" of the animal world.
 However, I suppose slaughter houses are more like "Nazi" concentration camps.